pergazuz/ESD-Suit-Detection/README.md

 [React](https://es.reactjs.org) is a JavaScript library for building user interfaces.

-### Flask
+### FastAPI

-[Flask](https://flask.palletsprojects.com/en/2.3.x/) is an extension for the Flask web framework that simplifies the process of building RESTful APIs .
+[FastAPI ](https://fastapi.tiangolo.com/) is a modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.

 ## TypeScript